exemplar-codes/arduino-nodemcu-board-code/nodemcu/POST_polling_relay_control_nodemcu/README.md

 4. Now set the switch value from any device in your wifi network.
    1. Toggle switch - visit `http://192.168.x.y:3000/toggle`.
 Fill in `x` and `y` to match server device's IP address.
    2. Get current switch value - visit `http://192.168.x.y:3000/toggle`.

+How I use it - I use my mobile to toggle the switch.
+I'm planning to make a small React Native app to do this (since opening the browser and writing the URL is a pain)